Miami basketball secures No. 3 seed in ACC Tournament

 After completing its season with a nail-biting 69-68 win over Virginia Tech, which came into the game with the same conference record as the Hurricanes, Miami recorded a conference record of 11-7, finishing in a four-way tie for third place in the ACC with Clemson, North Carolina State and North Carolina.

-The Canes, who finished with a 22-8 overall record on the season, won the tiebreaker against all three teams based on a 2-1 collective record against them head-to-head.
+The Canes, who finished with a 22-8 overall record on the season and are now ranked No. 24 by the AP, won the tiebreaker against all three teams based on a 2-1 collective record against them head-to-head.

-In the matchup against the Hokies, the Hurricanes were down 68-66 with 1:13 remaining in the second half before a mid-range jumper by freshman Lonnie Walker IV to tie it and the free-throw by freshman Chris Lykes to win it with just three seconds left.
+In the matchup against the Virginia Tech Hokies, the Hurricanes were down 68-66 with 1:13 remaining in the second half before a mid-range jumper by freshman Lonnie Walker IV to tie it and the free-throw by freshman Chris Lykes to win it with just three seconds left.

 At that point, they just needed a North Carolina loss to Duke to secure a top-four seed.
-They got something even better – a North Carolina and a Clemson loss – which got them the No. 3 spot.
+They got something even better – a North Carolina and a Clemson loss – which earned them the No. 3 spot.

-The UM win marked its fourth consecutive contest that was decided by three points or fewer, tying a record last set by Duke in 1984.
-The Canes’ last three games have been decided on the final possession.
+The UM win against Virginia Tech marked its fourth consecutive contest that was decided by three points or fewer, tying a record last set by Duke in 1984.
+The Canes won all four.

 “I told the team that they are like the Cardiac kids … They somehow are enjoying being on the edge at the ends of these games,” Miami coach Jim Larrañaga said.
 “I’ve coached for 46 years, and I can never remember four consecutive games ending on the final possession and winning all four.
 The guys did a tremendous job.”